-learning that breaks down the barriers of distance.
-The initiative will create capacity to form an online community of practice in the first instance to assist participants to create the conditions necessary to improve literacy practice in their schools.

-- Initiative 9: Online Tutorials in Financial Management - this program will enable the provision of training at time of need.
-These tutorials will develop current and emerging leaders knowledge and skills to effectively allocate and strategically align resources including human, financial and physical resources critical to the achievement of school strategic plan goals. - Initiative 10: Healthy Schools are Effective Schools - this program will equip leadership teams with the skills to analyse available data and develop and facilitate processes and resources designed to improve school climate. - Initiative 11: Risk Management in School Strategic Planning - this program will develop participants' knowledge and skills in risk management including risk identification and strategies to address and treatments to mitigate risk. - Initiative 12: School Workforce Planning this program will build the capacity of current and emerging principals to develop workforce strategies and options and enable their operational management of human resources to be aligned with strategic school improvement.
+learning that breaks down the barriers of o Eastern Metropolitan Region - 7 distance.
+The initiative will create capacity to o Gippsland Region - 2 form an online community of practice in the o Grampians Region - 0 first instance to assist participants to create o Hume Region - 2 the conditions necessary to improve literacy o Loddon Mallee Region - 2 practice in their schools. o Northern Metropolitan Region - 6 Initiative 9: Online Tutorials in Financial o Southern Metropolitan Region - 9 Management - this program will enable the o Western Metropolitan Region - 6. provision of training at time of need.
+These Sector: Government tutorials will develop current and emerging • Initiative 6: Bastow: online course development - focus area Leading leaders knowledge and skills to effectively Literacy - A pilot course, Teaching Students to Read for Understanding allocate and strategically align resources (May - October 2012) was delivered to 30 participants from May to including human, financial and physical October 2012 to build the functionality of the Learning Management resources critical to the achievement of System (LMS) to host Leading Literacy online in 2013.
+Due to the school strategic plan goals. successful pilot and development of the Learning Management System, Initiative 10: Healthy Schools are Effective 44 participants are enrolled in a 2013 intake of Teaching Students to Schools - this program will equip leadership Read for Understanding.
+40 participants are also undertaking Bastow's teams with the skills to analyse available data Leading Literacy course that utilises the resources developed under this and develop and facilitate processes and initiative.
+Further intakes are being sourced. resources designed to improve school Breakdown of participants from pilot course: climate.
+Gender: 25 female and 5 male Initiative 11: Risk Management in School Location: Participants are from the following regions: Strategic Planning - this program will o Eastern Metropolitan Region - 5 develop participants' knowledge and skills in o Gippsland Region - 5 risk management including risk identification o Hume Region - 7 and strategies to address and treatments to o Loddon Mallee Region - 13. mitigate risk.
+Sector: Government Initiative 12: - School Workforce Planning - this program will build the capacity of current • Initiative 9: Online Tutorials in Financial Management - two video and emerging principals to develop workforce modules have been prepared, three more are in development and request for quote processes are underway for another two. strategies and options and enable their operational management of human resources Breakdown of DVD distribution: to be aligned with strategic school DVDs distributed improvement.
+Male Female Total North East Vic 4 8 12